Annan Plan: Annan Plans IV & V

-Position of main political parties
+Position of political parties

 Referendum

 The separate simultaneous referendums held in Cyprus on 24 April 2004 resulted in the majority Greek Cypriot population voting down the UN Plan (75.38% against), whereas the minority Turkish Cypriot population voted for the Plan (64.91% in favour).
 The turn-out was high: 89.18% for the Greek Cypriots and 87% for the Turkish Cypriots.

 The political leaders of both sides (Tassos Papadopoulos and Rauf Denktaş) had campaigned for a 'no' vote, but Talat had campaigned for a 'yes' vote, strongly supported by Turkey.

 In exit polls 75% of the Greek Cypriots who voted 'No' cited 'security concerns' as the main reason for their choice.
-Turkey had not only once again been given the right of unilateral military intervention, but would be allowed to keep a large number of troops in Cyprus after a settlement, whereas the National Guard was to be dissolved.
+Opponents pointed to Turkey being allowed to keep a large number of troops in Cyprus after a settlement, something Greece was also allowed to do, whereas the National Guard was to be dissolved and the new Cypriot Republic demilitarised.

 An academic study of the electorate's response to the Annan Plan states that it was doomed to rejection at the polls, because it was developed through an "ill-designed process of secret diplomacy" which disregarded the views of the Cypriot public.
 The study recommends that future efforts should incorporate consultation with the public into the negotiation process.

+Results

 After the referendum

-After the Annan Plan referendums, the UN welcomed the Turkish Cypriot people's vote, and in response renewed calls to lift the embargo and restore direct economic, political and social engagement with Northern Cyprus, effective-immediately.
+After the referendums, the UN welcomed the Turkish Cypriot people's vote, and in response renewed calls to lift the embargo and restore direct economic, political and social engagement with Northern Cyprus, effective-immediately.
 The UN Secretary-General's 28 May 2004 report (S/2004/437) specifically outlined Annan's call to "... eliminate unnecessary restrictions and barriers that have the effect of isolating the Turkish Cypriots and impeding their development"., and urged that "if the Greek Cypriots are ready to share power and prosperity with the Turkish Cypriots in a federal structure based on political equality, this needs to be demonstrated, not just by word, but by action", in response to the vast contrast between votes.